 -

-Structural plasticity: The brain changes its physical structure by forming new neural connections and pathways based on its experiences or memories.
+Structural plasticity: The brain forms new neural pathways based on experiences or memories.

 -